cscart/docs/developer_guide/core/coding_standards/hooks.rst

 .. important::

-    The comment must be placed right before the hook
+    The comment must be placed right before the hook.

 ---------
-TPL-hooks
+TPL Hooks
 ---------

 Smarty-templates: